 So what kind of smoothie are you looking for to best boost your T levels?
 I've got 3!

-I like to use bananas in my smoothies for good constitution, flavor, and the fact that they’re vitamin B rich (good for testosterone).
+I like to use bananas in my smoothie recipe for good constitution, flavor, and the fact that they’re vitamin B rich (good for testosterone).
 Hey, if it’s phallic-shaped, it’s probably for a reason, right?

 1.)
 Chocolate-Peanut Butter Smoothie